jamesmcnamara/peacock/PEACOCK.md

 -----------|------|--------
  __key__ | _str_ | The key to trigger.

+## Cursor Methods

+### save_cursor()
+Returns a function which when called, returns the cursor to the _(x, y)_ position it was at when the function was created.
+The returned function can be used as many times as you like.

 ### move\_cursor(_rows=0, cols=0_)
  Moves the cursor the given number of rows, THEN the given number of columns.
 This does NOT move the cursor to the given coordinate (rows, cols), but instead moves relatively.
 Any values that are too large or too small are clipped to the max possible given the constraints (i.e. x within 0 to length of line, y within 0 to length of buffer).